Ragnhild Hveger

-Ragnhild Tove Hveger (later Andersen, 10 December 1920 – 1 December 2011) was a Danish swimmer, who became famous when she won silver medal in the women's 400 m freestyle at the 1936 Summer Olympics.
+Ragnhild Tove Hveger (later Andersen, 10 December 1920 – 1 December 2011) was a Danish swimmer, who won silver medal in the women's 400 m freestyle at the 1936 Summer Olympics.
 From 1936 to 1943 she set 44 world records, and at one time she held 19 world records in different distances and disciplines.
 In 1938 she won three gold medals at the European championships.

-Being the daughter of a Nazi, sister of an east front volunteer, married to a German officer, she became very unpopular after the war, and was barred from the Danish team for the 1948 Olympics.
+Being the daughter of a Nazi, the sister of an Eastern front volunteer, and married to a German officer, she became very unpopular after the war, and was barred from the Danish team for the 1948 Olympics.
 She competed at the 1952 Olympics and finished fourth in the 4 × 100 m and fifth in the 400 m freestyle events.
 Hveger retired in 1954 after ending fifth in the 100 m freestyle at the European Championships.

-In 1966 she was inducted to the International Swimming Hall of Fame, and 30 years later declared sportswoman of the century by Danmarks Idræts-Forbund.
+In 1966, she was inducted to the International Swimming Hall of Fame, and 30 years later declared sportswoman of the century by Danmarks Idræts-Forbund.

 Youth (1920-1936)

 Ragnhild Hveger was born in Nyborg in 1920.
 Her father was a train driver and a member of the Danish Nazi party.
 Privately she dreamed about being a nurse but was encouraged by her parent to practise competition swimming.
-She started competing at the age of 12 and at the age of 14 in 1935 she won her first Nordic championship in 400 m crawl.
-Her style was smooth with effective leg strokes.
+She started competing at the age of 12 and in 1935 at the age of 14, she won her first Nordic championship in 400 m freestyle.
+She had a smooth stroke technique with effective kicking.

 Her club was Elsinor Svimming club.

 Olympic Games in Berlin, 1936

 Ragnhild Hveger was one of 18 Danish swimmers at the games.
 She started in three disciplines.
-In 100 m crawl she reached the semifinal and in 4 × 100 m she and the Danish team reached the final where they came seventh.
-In her favorite discipline 400 m crawl she won the first heat in a new olympic record and in the semifinal she beat her closest competitor Rie Mastenbroek from the Netherlands.
+In 100 m freestyle she reached the semifinal and in 4 × 100 m she and the Danish team reached the final where they came seventh.
+In her favorite discipline 400 m freestyle she won the first heat in a new olympic record and in the semifinal she beat her closest competitor Rie Mastenbroek from the Netherlands.
 In the final, however, Mastenbroek won and Ragnhild Hveger came second.

 The radio helped making her famous.
 Her final was only the second event in Danish history to be broadcast live on air (the first being a final by another Danish female swimmer, Inge Sørensen, a few days before).